 SCUSD is committed to providing high-quality instruction and support to promote the highest achievement of all students.
 At the school level, the Multi-Tiered System of Supports (MTSS) is a framework used to deliver high quality core instruction to all students and maximize their success by providing instruction and interventions matched to student need.
 Combined with assessments, MTSS helps educators by providing them with information to identify students needing additional support (academic, attendance, and behavioral).
-For more information on MTSS contact the Academic Office at (916) 643-9086.
+For more information on MTSS contact MTSS Director Matt Callman at callman@scusd.edu.